 Terraform Registry

-You can configure the Speakeasy Generation Action to publish a generated Terraform provider.
-Speakeasy Terraform provider generation does not support operating in monorepo mode, as you need to create a separate repository for the Terraform provider with the appropriate name format.
-To publish the generated Terraform provider, you need to do the following:
+You can configure the Speakeasy Generation GitHub Action to publish a generated Terraform provider.
+However, you cannot generate a Terraform provider with Speakeasy while operating in monorepo mode.
+You need a separate repository for the Terraform provider and the repository must be named using the appropriate name format.

-1. The repository you make for the Terraform provider must:
+1. Create a repository for the Terraform provider:

 2. Sign your Terraform provider releases with a signing key.
-Create and export a signing key following the instructions in the GitHub documentation for generating a new GPG key (opens in a new tab).
-Generate your GPG key using either the RSA or DSA algorithm.
+Create and export a GNU Privacy Guard (GPG) signing key following the instructions in the GitHub guide to Generating a new GPG key (opens in a new tab).
+Generate your GPG key using either the Digital Signature Algorithm (DSA) or the Rivest–Shamir–Adleman (RSA) algorithm.

 3. Take note of the following values: